DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Save State Machine In

-This field is a directory chooser, and its purpose is to set the path, where to save state machine, which is generated during the Task.
+This field is a directory chooser, and its purpose is to set the path, where to save the state machine, which is generated during the Task.
 If 'selected State' in 'Generate state machine into' is choosen, this field is ignored.<br>
 **Important:** State machines with the same name, stored in the same path are overwritten.<br><br>
 **Example**<br>
 With a configuration like this, the state machine my_state_machine will be stored in /home/state_machines: